I was intrigued when I was asked to write a Kicksta review, because I have a strange relationship with Instagram.

 Pricing: How Much Does Kicksta Cost

 Kicksta works on a monthly subscription model.
 There are two subscription options: The first, for “moderate growth,” costs $49 per month.
 The premium option for “maximum growth” is a steeper $149 per month, however it’s discounted to $99 per month a the time of writing.
+This may be one of those “permanent discounts,” as it’s now been in place for several months.

 The key difference between the two packages is how many “target” accounts you can follow at one time.
 The “Moderate Growth” package allows for 10, and “Maximum Growth” lets you select 40.